noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			- the push service can establish behaviorale expctations and contact the publisher when  these expectations are deviated from
 			- the publisher provides contact information so that the push service can contact them in case of exceptional situations
 			- precedence is given to publishers by the push service who use their shit, mutha fuckas
+			- also allows you to not have to create a firebase project, w00p w00p

 #### mozillas webpush nodejs library
 	- handles both encryption and the web push protocol